Osaroigb/overstay-penalty-api/README.md

 3. Create a `.env` file and copy the content of `.env.example` to it

+### Database Setup

+1. Create a new database in postgresql

+2. Fill the `.env` file you created with the database credentials

+3. Run `npm run make:migration` to generate migration files, e.g `npm run make:migration -- --name create_reservation_table`.
+This is OPTIONAL since the migration files have already been generated

+4. Run `npm run migrate` to create the tables, You can run `npm run migrate:undo` to undo the last migration or `npm run migrate:undo:all` to undo all migrations

+5. Run `npm run make:seed` to generate seeder files, e.g `npm run make:seed -- --name seed_customer_reservations`.
+This is OPTIONAL since the seeder files have already been generated

+6. Run `npm run seed:all` to populate tables with needed data

 ### Development

 To start the service, use the command: `npm run start`